Giving up ☀️ bright

 In Inspired Utterances (Udāna)

-The Buddha expresses an inspired utterance after reflecting on his own giving up of the proliferation of conceptual perceptions.
+The Buddha expresses an inspired utterance after reflecting on his giving up of the perceptions and notions [born of] mental proliferation.